alercebroker/light_curve_classifier_SanchezSaez_2020/README.md

 # light_curve_classifier_SanchezSaez_2020
-Code used to train and use the ALeRCE light curve classifier, presented in Sánchez-Sáez et al. 2020 (https://arxiv.org/abs/2008.03311)
+Code to train and use the ALeRCE light curve classifier, presented in Sánchez-Sáez et al. 2020 (https://arxiv.org/abs/2008.03311)

 The ZTF labeled set, and the features, classifications and probabilities obtained for the unlabeled ZTF set with data until 2020/06/09 can be downloaded at Zenodo: https://doi.org/10.5281/zenodo.4279623